vinocastello/g31-leni-cheated-2016/content/post/data/index.md

 4. During late 2021 until mid 2022, we can observe that there is a pattern here.
 There were 2 tweets posted almost everyday until there was a sudden spike in mid 2022 which continued before the start of 2023.

 ### Yearly frequency of tweets

+Previously, we checked the frequency of tweets per day.
+But the impact of real world events do not just affect people during that day.
+It creates a ripple through time.
+Hence, it becomes important for us to group certain dates so that we can create more insightful analysis.
+Hence, we check the yearly frequency of our dataset so that we can see how this topic grew as the careers of both Leni and Marcos progressed.

 ```python